NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 Clinical Analysis also provides these additional useful functions:

+* Like other analysis types, all Clinical Analysis tabs are saved to the browser's local storage:
+  * Each Analysis tab is saved and is not deleted until local storage is cleared
+  * The currently-enabled clinical cards and their currently-selected plot types are saved *per analysis*
+  * Custom bins are *saved and apply globally to all analyses* - You cannot save custom bins per analysis
 * Switch the current set that the analysis applies to - This does the following:
   * Applies all currently-enabled clinical cards and their currently-selected plot types to the data in the set being switched to
   * Re-renders all active visualizations to reflect the data in the set being switched to